 The device is claimed to last a month on a single charge (or approximately 50 up/down cycles), then the battery can either be charged via a USB cable or an optional solar panel placed against the window.

 Another (albeit more expensive) option is the new Axis Gear, which costs $249 per blind motor and works in a similar way to the Soma.
 Once installed, the Gear rotates to pull on the cord or chain, raising and lowering your window blind.
+A two-pack costs $449, a five-pack is $999, and Axis offers $50 off your first order.

 The company says the device is "guaranteed" to lift any blind weighing up to 10 lbs, or your money back.
 Just like the Soma, it can run on solar power, but there is also the option to install 12 AA batteries as a backup for when solar power isn't enough to refill the battery.